-“Being knit together” is a compound word in the Greek.
+“Being knit together” is a compound word in Greek.
 It means to make to come together.
 God wants us to join together in a union of fellowship.

-In Acts 9:22 “knit together” means to bring together Scriptures so as to prove a truth, “But Saul increased all the more in strength, and confounded the Jews who dwelt in Damascus, proving [to cause something to be known as certain] that this Jesus is the Christ.”
-We put Scriptures together so as to compare them with what other passages teach.
+In Acts 9:22, “knit together” means to bring together Scriptures to prove the truth, “But Saul increased all the more in strength, and confounded the Jews who dwelt in Damascus, proving [to cause something to be known as certain] that this Jesus is the Christ.”
+We put Scriptures together to compare them with what other passages teach.
 Paul proved that Jesus was the Messiah by putting Scriptures together.
 We are to put ourselves together with other Christians as we would put together proof from the Bible.

 In Acts 16:10, the word carries the thought of examining closely, “Now after he had seen the vision, immediately we sought to go to Macedonia, concluding that the Lord had called us to preach the gospel to them.”
 Paul drew from these circumstances that it was the will of God for the team to go to Macedonia.
 Close fellowship among Christians is something we should closely examine.

-In I Cor 2:16, the word is used of putting together reasons so as to demonstrate or prove, “For who has known the mind of the LORD that he may instruct Him?
+In 1 Cor 2:16, the word is used to put together reasons to demonstrate or prove, “For who has known the mind of the LORD that he may instruct Him?
 But we have the mind of Christ.”
 The implication in this passage is that no one can put information together to instruct God.
 He transcends finite human understanding.
 The human intellect does not have an adequate frame of reference to deal with the infinity of God’s mind.
 No one can prove anything to God.
 We are to unite Christians together as we would marshal logical arguments.